telerik/winforms-docs/visual-studio-integration/troubleshooting-nuget.md

 ### Solution

-* Disable the auto-sync in the `_references.js` file by modifying the following `/// <autosync enabled="false" />` line.
-* You can also disconnect the project from the source control before running the Update Wizard.
+You can disconnect the project from the source control before running the Update Wizard.

 ## Issue: Telerik NuGet Returns 401 Logon Failed after Password Change